Contact us if you are considering looking for industrial real-estate in Costa Rica

 As for storage, in some cases, inventory has accumulated in warehouses, and in others, it has been scarce.
 The latter circumstance has occurred mainly with goods related to personal care and hygiene, health, and medical-related products.
 Conditions that are prevalent due to the current coronavirus pandemic have forced firms to modify their distribution processes in order to meet the demand for these products quickly.
 This has resulted in diminished use of warehouse space.

 The Costa Rican industrial real-estate market for logistics has not remained completely untouched by these conditions.
 Products such as those used for cleaning, personal hygiene, and home and health uses are continuing to be subject to high demand.
 This has forced the country’s distributors to increase the volume of goods that they send directly to their customers’ points of purchase.
-This has somewhat reduced the amount of space that logistics companies in Costa Rica have employed in the storage of goods during the past three months.
+Because of this, logistics companies in Costa Rica have reduced the amount of space employed in the storage of goods during the past three months.

 Please use this form to contact us and we will respond as soon as possible: